 - Dental or vision insurance: Dental or vision insurance plans typically provide you with some coverage or discounts for a specific set of dental or vision services within a specific period of time.

-Across the cities surveyed in eHealth’s analysis, the company reports the following average monthly premiums:
+In eHealth’s analysis reports the following average monthly premiums:

-These prices are only historical averages from May 1-14, 2014 and may not reflect the prices or plans available for your specific circumstances.
+These prices are only historical averages from eHealth products in 2017 and may not reflect the prices or plans available for your specific circumstances.

 To get help finding the right plan for you, enter your zip code where requested on this page to see a quote.